cedowens/gophish/README.md

 Gophish
 =======

-## note: I forked this repo from the master gophish repo and made some modifications to the code base to remove the "X-Mailer: gophish" string from the mail headers during campaigns.
+## note: I forked this repo from the master gophish repo and made some modifications to the code base to remove the "X-Mailer: gophish" string from the mail headers during campaigns and from test emails.
 I also changed the default rid parameter to result in gophish/models/campaign.go

 the places I changed the default gophish header are: